 See Financial Aid website for vacancies.

 After getting a job, apply for Social Security Number.
-(See instructions in the Employment section).

 - Complete online GA (Graduate Assistantship) & GPSI (Graduate Program Service Internship) application form.